 How to Cook Dark Meat

-These parts can take quite a while to cook, which means that they can withstand a longer cooking time without drying out.
-This is because red meat has more connective tissues and fat that would keep them moist, despite being exposed to heat for extended periods.
-This feat opens up a wider range of cooking options for dark meat.
+These parts can take quite a while to cook, which means that they can withstand longer cook times without drying out.
+This is because red meat has more connective tissues and fat that would help keep them moist, despite being exposed to heat for extended periods.
+This feat opens up a wider range of cooking options for dark meat such as the following:

 Option 1: Dry Heat Cooking Methods

-Dry cooking methods like pan-frying, broiling, and grilling are great to use for dark meat chicken, too.
+Dry cooking methods like pan-frying, deep-frying, broiling, roasting, and grilling are great to use for dark meat chicken, too.
 Similar to white meat parts, the ideal internal temperature you should aim for is 165 degrees F. Chicken thighs and legs (especially bone-in ones) would take longer to cook than white meat.
+Generally, it takes about 20 to 30 minutes to cook boneless chicken thighs while bone-in chicken legs take around 40 to 55 minutes.

 - Garlic-Rosemary Chicken Drumstick – Pan-fry chicken drumsticks with potatoes in a garlic-rosemary flavored olive oil sauce until golden brown.
 Finish cooking by baking the dish until the chicken reaches the ideal internal temperature.